 - Cruise to the islands of Panarea and Stromboli

 Our morning is at leisure to relax and enjoy the town of Lipari.
 We then spend this afternoon and evening on a cruise to the islands of Stromboli and Panarea, some 20 kilometres away.
 We shall disembark on Panarea, where there will be time to explore the village or simply relax and enjoy the view.
 We then continue on to Stromboli.
 After time to stroll about this charming island we return to our boat to enjoy the sunset spectacle of the regular spurts of lava and sparks that erupt from the summit to illuminate the night sky.
 (Overnight Lipari) BD

 Lipari has known human habitation since at least the 6th millennium BC.
 With Sardinia, it was one of the earliest (Neolithic) exporters of obsidian, which found its way all across Europe.
 It was colonised by the Greeks, then raided by the Arabs from Sicily, who depopulated the island and then used it as a base to attack the coasts of the Tyrrhenian Sea (Italy, Sardinia, Corsica and the south of France).
 The Normans eventually drove them from the island and the Pisans forced them from the Tyrrhenian.
 The Turks later raided Lipari and enslaved its population.
 The Emperor Charles V repopulated Lipari, and caused massive defensive fortifications to be built.

 This morning we shall visit Lipari’s major archaeological museum, and then, after lunchtime at leisure to explore the quaint old town, we will board our coach for an afternoon tour of the island.
 Lipari’s landscape is very beautiful, and its coasts afford spectacular views of its fellow islands.
-Dinner this evening will be at a local restaurant.
 (Overnight Lipari) BD

 - Hydrofoil from Lipari to Milazzo